Cyrano (soundtrack): Release

 Cyrano's soundtrack was announced on October 6, 2021, which had 27 tracks (including both the original music and score).
 It was set for release on December 10, 2021 by Decca Records, three weeks before the originally slated release date at United Kingdom.
-The first single from the album, "Someone To Say" released on October 8, and the second track, "Somebody Desparade" released on December 3.
+The first single from the album, "Someone To Say" released on October 8, and the second track, "Somebody Desparate" released on December 3.
 The soundtrack was released exclusively at 180-gram double vinyl, through Target Corporation on April 1, 2022.